Skip to main content

 adb_device_info

-Retrieve detailed properties such as model, OS version, and build from a connected Android device; automatically selects serial when only one device is connected.
+Retrieve detailed device properties including model, OS version, and build info from a connected Android device.

 Instructions